MichaelDearsley/Weather-App-API/README.md

 # Weather-App-API
-This repository includes a weather app API I made following a tutorial.
+This repository includes a weather app API I coded using javascript, HTML and CSS following a tutorial.